guettli/programming-guidelines/README.rst

 * https://serverfault.com/
 * And some mailing lists.

 Often I just write the question, and don't write about the solution I have on my mind.
-If you write about our solution, then the discussion is narrowed to a simple pro/contra your idea.
+If you write about our solution, then the discussion is narrowed to a simple pro/contra of your idea.
 Ask the question like a newbee.

 Cut bigger problems into smaller ones .....................................

 A lot of new comers have problems with this.
 Here is one example to illustrate the guideline "Cut bigger problems into smaller ones".

-Imagine you are responsible for several servers and you want or should create graphs of their disk/cpu usage.
+Imagine you are responsible for several servers and you should create graphs of their disk/cpu usage.

 Cut the bigger problem into smaller ones: